 - millones de [plural noun] → millions of [plural noun]

 - billones de [plural noun] → trillions of [plural noun]

-See also Using numbers + nouns
+See also Using numbers with nouns in Spanish

 Important: about English billion and Spanish billón

 In Spanish, "un billón" refers to "un millón de millones" (a million million) while "a billion" in modern English refers to "a thousand million".